mileweb/docs-content-ecp/docs/portal/accessing-portal/navigating-ui.md

 ## User Info

 Clicking the blue circle at the top of the page displays the user information.
-It also provides a **Logout** link for exiting the ECP Portal.
+It also provides a **Logout** link for exiting the ECP portal.

 <p align=center><img src="/docs/resources/images/accessing-portal/user-info.png" alt="user information" width="400"></p>